-Sadness, fury, violence in Seattle over death of George Floyd.
-Durkan calls for curfew, National Guard
+Violence, destruction mar Seattle protests over the death of George Floyd

 As he spoke, blasts could be heard in the distance.

 There seemed to be at least two protests going on.
-One, taking the stage at Westlake, was purposefully nonfviolent.
+One, taking the stage at Westlake, was purposefully nonviolent.

 “We must not allow some white folks who think that’s the way to do things disrupt real change,” said Taylor, the leader of Not This Time!, referring to people he believed were set on violence.
 “Don’t let anyone change us from our narrative.”